-ROCKLEDGE, FL – May 10, 2006 – Mainstream Engineering Corporation, a leading research and development company specializing in advanced thermal control and energy conversion, has been awarded two contracts from NASA Johnson Space Center to develop, test and produce non-toxic, low freezing point heat transfer fluids for space applications.
+ROCKLEDGE, FL – May 10, 2006 – Mainstream Engineering Corporation, leading research, and development company specializing in advanced thermal control and energy conversion, has been awarded two contracts from NASA Johnson Space Center to develop, test, and produce non-toxic, low freezing point heat transfer fluids for space applications.

 In the second contract, Mainstream is developing a non-toxic, non-flammable, -80°C phase-change material for NASA ICEPAC applications.
 ICEPACs are used as solid/liquid phase-change packs for cryogenic transfer in cryodewars.